2 Corinthians 5:16-17

 Mina Nevisa was an Iranian Muslim who gave her life to Jesus Christ.
 Here, she shares of the deep joy and relief that accepting Christ brought her.
 And now filled the Holy Spirit, she excitedly, told all who listened about this wonderful Jesus she had met.

-Dr. Baedeker had reluctantly agreed to attend a series of meetings but would hurriedly leave after each service.
-At the end of one service, the preacher, Lord Radstock, caught up with him and told him God had a message for him.
-He followed God's servant and later said about their meeting that day, ‘I went in a proud German infidel, and came out a humble, believing disciple of the Lord Jesus Christ...’
-So evident was his conversion that his wife too was influenced and accepted Jesus into her life.
+Unbelieving, worldly, middle-aged Dr. Baedeker had reluctantly agreed to attend a series of Lord Radstock's evangelistic meetings.
+Baedeker would hurriedly leave after each service.
+But one evening the crowd prevented his quick escape, and so Lord Radstock was able to tell Dr. Baedeker that God had a message for him.
+Later Baedeker said about that meeting, “I went in a proud German infidel, and came out a humble, believing disciple of the Lord Jesus Christ.”
+And the rest of Baedeker's life testified to his total transformation.

 Rachael's life was a complete mess; she was atheist, suicidal and nursed plans to walk away from her family - her husband and their only son.
 Life for her had no meaning, until she accepted Christ - the smallest things were now charged with meaning - for His salvation had wrought in her a great transformation.